all-of-us/curation/data_steward/cdr_cleaner/cleaning_rules/README.md

              --dataset_id fitbit
              --sandbox_dataset_id fitbit_sandbox

-MissingParameterError: the parameter 'mapping_dataset_id' required by generate_ext_tables, RemoveFitbitDataIfMaxAgeExceeded, PIDtoRID FitbitDateShift was not supplied.
+MissingParameterError: the parameter 'mapping_dataset_id' required by RemoveFitbitDataIfMaxAgeExceeded, PIDtoRID FitbitDateShift was not supplied.
 No cleaning rules have been applied.
 ```

 ## Configuration dependencies